 Conversion points for your site are an important part of how you'll generate leads.
-Both Engage and ConvertPages are built to automatically Lead forms within their layouts.
+Both Engage and ConvertPages are built to capture leads within their layouts.

-Prior to getting started with Lead Forms, we recommend beginning with a quick overview of the AF editor, so you are familiar with the interface.
+Prior to getting started with Lead Forms, we recommend beginning with a quick overview of the Spark Editor, so you are familiar with the interface.

 In nearly all cases, a Standard Form is the best choice for your Lead Page offering.

-If you select a standard form, you will then need to select a display style, and set the accompanying options for that form version.
+If you select a standard form, you will then need to select a display style, and customize it to form your own version.

 Select a display style for your standard form.